-The first article in this two-part series reviewed and described the vulnerability teenagers with AD/HD experience due to their difficulty developing effective self-discipline, self-regulation, and self-control.
-AD/HD acts as a catalyst, increasing the probability that “non-thinking” behavior will lead teens with AD/HD to experience risks similar to their peers but at a significantly higher rate.
+The first article in this two-part series reviews and describes the vulnerability teenagers with ADHD experience due to their difficulty developing effective self-discipline, self-regulation, and self-control.
+ADHD acts as a catalyst, increasing the probability that “non-thinking” behavior will lead teens with ADHD to experience risks similar to their peers but at a significantly higher rate.
 As discussed in my earlier article, this isn’t a problem of not knowing what to do.
-For example, researchers have demonstrated that teenagers with AD/HD clearly understand the risks of school failure, driving, sexual activity, and substance use.
+For example, researchers have demonstrated that teenagers with ADHD clearly understand the risks of school failure, driving, sexual activity, and substance use.
 Rather, these teens seem unable to efficiently regulate their behavior and safely negotiate what for them is a gauntlet of adolescence.
-This article will provide a brief overview of several types of risky behaviors teenagers with AD/HD typically engage in.
+This article will provide a brief overview of several types of risky behaviors teenagers with ADHD typically engage in.

-Teenagers with AD/HD are more likely to repeat a grade, receive extra tutoring, under-perform relative to their intellect and academic abilities (as measured by group achievement tests), drop out of school earlier and be suspended from school for disciplinary problems, they are expelled at a rate two-and-a-half times that of unaffected teenagers.
-Youth with AD/HD fail to complete high school at a rate that is four times the norm (nearly 40% versus 9%).
+Teenagers with ADHD are more likely to repeat a grade, receive extra tutoring, underperform relative to their intellect and academic abilities (as measured by group achievement tests), drop out of school earlier, and be suspended from school for disciplinary problems, they are expelled at a rate two-and-a-half times that of unaffected teenagers.
+Youth with ADHD fail to complete high school at a rate that is four times the norm (nearly 40 percent versus 9 percent).
 Their class rankings are usually in the bottom third and their grade point averages in the bottom half.
-In one longitudinal study of youth receiving treatment for AD/HD, only 20% of teenagers with AD/HD attempted a college program of any sort and just 5% completed a college degree compared to 40% or more of normal teens entering college and 35% eventually completing some form of college degree.
+In one longitudinal study of youth receiving treatment for ADHD, only 20 percent of teenagers with ADHD attempted a college program of any sort and just 5 percent completed a college degree compared to 40 percent or more of normal teens entering college and 35 percent eventually completing some form of college degree.
 (Study by Dr. Russell Barkley and colleagues in Milwaukee.)

-Although at this time there is limited scientific research concerning the sexual behavior of teenagers with AD/HD, preliminary studies that have followed teenagers with AD/HD into young adulthood have found a higher rate of sexual activity at a younger age and with more sexual partners.
-The young adults with AD/HD studied reported that, throughout their teen years and into young adulthood, they were less likely to use contraception and more likely to have conceived a teenage pregnancy.
-In the Milwaukee study just cited, nearly 40% of teens with AD/HD were involved in an unwed pregnancy.
+Although at this time there is limited scientific research concerning the sexual behavior of teenagers with ADHD, preliminary studies that have followed teenagers with ADHD into young adulthood have found a higher rate of sexual activity at a younger age and with more sexual partners.
+The young adults with ADHD studied reported that, throughout their teen years and into young adulthood, they were less likely to use contraception and more likely to have conceived a teenage pregnancy.
+In the Milwaukee study just cited, nearly 40 percent of teens with ADHD were involved in an unwed pregnancy.
 They were also more likely to have contracted a sexually transmitted disease (not HIV).

-AD/HD appears to be associated with significant risk for global impairment in all major areas of life for affected teenagers.
-Yet some teens with AD/HD fare significantly better than others.
-The key appears to be approaching treatment from a long-term perspective, balancing symptom relief with strategies to help teens with AD/HD develop stress management skills and resilient qualities.
-Symptom relieving treatments for AD/HD, including medication, educational, and therapeutic interventions are necessary to ensure present day success for teens with AD/HD.
+ADHD appears to be associated with significant risk for global impairment in all major areas of life for affected teenagers.
+Yet some teens with ADHD fare significantly better than others.
+The key appears to be approaching treatment from a long-term perspective, balancing symptom relief with strategies to help teens with ADHD develop stress-management skills and resilient qualities.
+Symptom-relieving treatments for ADHD, including medication, education, and therapeutic interventions are necessary to ensure present day success for teens with ADHD.

 - Barkley, R.A.
 (1998).
 Attention deficit hyperactivity disorder (2nd Edition).
 New York, NY: Guilford.